 However, if you want to host somewhere else, WP2Static also lets you export your site to:

 - A ZIP archive that you can upload anywhere

-For this example, I’ll show you how to deploy using the ZIP archive method, because it’s the most accessible and you can use it anywhere.
+For this example, here we will explain how to deploy using the ZIP archive method because it’s the most accessible, and you can use it anywhere.

-All you’ll need to do is take the files in the ZIP archive and upload them wherever you want to host your site.
+You’ll need to take the files in the ZIP archive and upload them wherever you want to host your site.

 3. Set Up WP2Static Plugin and Deploy

 Once you’ve set up WordPress and chosen the destination for your static HTML files, you’re ready to let WP2Static work its magic.

 Install the free plugin from WordPress.org.
 Then, go to the new WP2Static tab in your WordPress dashboard.